The information in this article applies to:

 To reset default floor and ceiling heights

-- Select Edit> Reset to Defaults from the menu.
-In the Reset to Defaults dialog:
+- Select Edit> Reset to Defaults and in the Reset to Defaults dialog that displays:

 - Click the radio button beside All Floors.